Ivo-Balbaert/The_Way_to_Jai/2_Setting_up_a_Jai_Development_Environment/2_Setting_up_a_Jai_Development_Environment.md

 ### 2.2.6 Solution for install problem on Linux distros
 On many 64 bit Linux platforms (Mint, Ubuntu, ...) starting the Jai compiler gives the following error message:
-Remark: WSL on Windows with Ubuntu doesn't have this problem on a 64 bit machine.

 ```
 In Workspace 1 ("First Workspace"):